"We know who our customers are. We are them."

 Q: How does Chase check those values boxes for you?

 Shaira: And mentorship.
 That’s big.
 When we walked into our local Chase bank, we were dealing with a gentleman, and he was like, "Hey, I know you come here all the time.
 Do you have a business?"
 We told him about Luna Magic, and he offered a wealth of knowledge to help us manage our business side.

 Mabel: Then we got connected to an account manager and to Lisa Stevens.
 They opened up a whole world.
 I thought Chase was just a bank with tellers.
 Who knew that financial institutions have a vested interest in storytelling, marketing and supporting local communities?

 Q: What’s next for Luna Magic?

 Shaira: Retail expansion for sure.
 We started as a beauty brand.
 Now we’re morphing into a lifestyle brand.
-We look forward to continue growing our brand presence nationwide within Walmart and Target to reach even more customers like ourselves.
+We look forward to continue growing our brand presence nationwide within our current retail partners to reach even more customers like ourselves.